-In a \emph{branch-and-cut} procedure using the inequalities proposed in \cite{de2014branch} to solve CKP, a crucial step is \emph{separation}: given an optimal solution of the current linear relaxation, how can we efficiently identify an inequality in a given class to separate the given solution and strengthen the relaxation? de~Farias et al.~conjectured that the separation of their inequalities is \NP-complete.
+In a \emph{branch-and-cut} procedure using the inequalities proposed in \cite{de2014branch} to solve CKP, a crucial step is \emph{separation}---given an optimal solution of the current linear relaxation, how can we efficiently identify an inequality in a given class to separate the given solution and strengthen the relaxation? de~Farias et al.~conjectured that the separation of their inequalities is \NP-complete.
 In our first contribution of this paper, we show that it is indeed \NP-complete to separate both classes of inequalities proposed in \cite{de2014branch}.
-Our second contribution is the introduction of novel valid inequalities for the convex hull of the feasible set of \eqref{CKP}, which is coined the \emph{complementarity knapsack polytope} by De Farias et al. We also provide sufficient conditions for these inequalities to be facet-defining.
-We remark that a key difference between our inequalities and the ones proposed in \cite{de2002facets, de2014branch}, is that the inequalities that we introduce cannot be derived by the same lifting procedure as proposed in \cite{de2002facets}.
+Our second contribution is the introduction of novel valid inequalities for the convex hull of the feasible set of \eqref{CKP}, which is coined the \emph{complementarity knapsack polytope} by de Farias et al. We also provide sufficient conditions for these inequalities to be facet-defining.
+A key difference between our inequalities and the ones proposed in \cite{de2002facets, de2014branch}, is that the inequalities that we introduce cannot be derived via the lifting procedure proposed in \cite{de2002facets}.
 This is further discussed at the end of \cref{sec: cuts}.

 This paper is organized as follows.
-In \cref{sec: recap}, we introduce some notation, assumptions, and previous results in literature.
-In \cref{sec: complexity}, we provide the positive answer to the conjecture made by de~Farias et al.~\cite{de2014branch}.
-In \cref{sec: cuts}, we introduce the concept of \emph{pack} and \emph{maximal switching pack}, and propose three new families of cutting-planes for \eqref{CKP} which are originated from packs.
-We also show that these inequalities are facet-defining if the pack itself or some particular subset of the pack is a maximal switching pack.
+In \cref{sec: recap}, we introduce some notation, assumptions, and previous results from the literature.
+In \cref{sec: complexity}, we provide the positive answers to the conjectures made by de~Farias et al.~\cite{de2014branch}.
+In \cref{sec: cuts}, we introduce the concept of \emph{pack} and \emph{maximal switching pack}, and propose three new families of cutting-planes for \eqref{CKP} which originate from packs.
+We also show that these inequalities are facet-defining if the pack itself, or some particular subset of the pack, is a maximal switching pack.
+In \cref{sec: heuristics}, we propose efficient separation algorithms for the proposed cutting-planes.
+These algorithms were not present in the conference version of this paper \cite{10.1007/978-3-031-18530-4_1}, where they were posed as interesting open questions.
 In \cref{sec: future}, we discuss directions for future research.